Go Urban Exploring with the Murals of La Jolla

 Currently, La Jolla hosts 16 mural locations maintained by private donations to the Athenaeum.
 You can view former murals in the online archive at the Murals of La Jolla Website, as 8 of the 16 have been updated with new murals since the start of the series in 2010.
 Each art piece stays up a minimum of two years.
 2016 saw several additions, with 3 new murals and 2 new locations.

 Planning Your Tour

 Firstly, you’ll need to know where the murals are, which you can easily find with this printable map.
-If you only have a short bit of time or are looking for the most wheelchair-friendly route, we recommend going from Prospect St, to Herschel Ave, to Girard Ave for the most murals (and best sidewalks) in the shortest distance.
+If you only have a short bit of time or are looking for the most wheelchair-friendly route, we recommend going from Prospect St, along Herschel Ave, over to Girard Ave for the most murals (and best sidewalks) in the shortest distance.

-Most Instagrammable mural – One Pointed Attention by Kelsey Brookes at 7835 Ivanhoe Ave (2014) (cover image)
+Most Instagrammable mural – One Pointed Attention by Kelsey Brookes at 7835 Ivanhoe Ave (2014)

 Favorite Restaurants Along the Way

 If you’re in the mood for a treat, grab some Haagen Daz and eat it while gazing up at Wegman’s Opening.

 Happy touring, and let us know in the comments which your favorites were!